mosip/documentation/docs/registration-client-home-page.md

           * Sync registration metadata to server
           * On successful sync of metadata, actual registration packets are uploaded to the server.

- **Client Status** : This column displays status of a registration packet based on the abpve mentioned operation.
+   **Client Status** : This column displays the status of a registration packet based on the above mentioned operation.

        * Approved
        * Rejected
        * Synced
        * Exported

    **Server Status**:

      On success,

       * PUSHED
       * PROCESSED
       * ACCEPTED

     On failure,

       * REREGISTER
       * REJECTED